-What is a Technological Protection Measure
+What is a technological protection measure?

-The legal definition of a technological protection measure is given under Article 6(3) Directive 2001/29/EC of the European Parliament otherwise known as the ‘Infosoc Directive’.
-This basically states that a technological protection measure is any technology (software or hardware) which restricts access to a copyrighted material without the consent of the copyright holder.
+Under Art 6(3) of Directive 2001/29/EC (the directive), a TPM is defined as any technology (software or hardware) which restricts access to a copyrighted material without the consent of the copyright holder.

-When is a technological protection measure effective?
+When is a TPM effective?

-Legitimate by-passing of technological protection measures
+Legitimate by-passing of TPMs

-The Infosoc directive provides means for the legitimate by-passing of technological protection measures even if they are effective under Article 6(4).
-It states that in the absence of voluntary measures taken by copyright owners, countries abiding by this law shall take appropriate measures to ensure that copyright owners make the copyright work available to legitimate users by providing access past any technological protection measures.
+One problem with TPMs is that they may prevent the legitimate use of a copyright work by, for example, a person making use of one of the copyright exceptions.
+The directive states that in the absence of voluntary measures taken by copyright owners, countries abiding by this law shall take appropriate measures to ensure that copyright owners make the copyright work available to legitimate users by providing access past any TPMs.

-“In the absence of voluntary measures”
+- In the absence of voluntary measures